marcinofulus/iCSEbook1/school/source/abitur/2014/en/wurzelfunktion.rst

 The upper half of the heart-shaped figure can already be recognized in the graph of part 2a.
 Its full form can be obtained by reflection.
-A reflection of a function at the bisectrix :math:`y=x` can be implemented by reversing this function.
+A reflection of a function at the angle bisector :math:`y=x` can be implemented by reversing this function.
 The inverse function of :math:`h` is :math:`f`, as we already know from part 1e.
 However, this inversion only holds within the domain :math:`]-\infty;2]` (compare part 1e).
 For :math:`x>2` we can use